kunjcr2/how-llms-are-made/README.md

 # 3. WE TRAINED IT.

 - Go and check `LLM-training.ipynb`.
 All the important stuff is in the .ipynb only.
 We used the optimizer AdamW to clear gradient with `optimizer.zero_grad()`, calculate loss gradient with `loss.backward()`, and then back propogate with simple `optimizer.step()` function.
 For more info, check the notes on flow of data.

+4. We use temprature scaling to get the creativity out of the model.
+More temprature leads to lower logits and hence softmax gives spreaded probs across a lots of tokens leading to MUCH more creativity while lower temprature will higher the logits leading to sharper probabilities of obvious tokens, leading to similar behaviour of `torch.multinomial(probas, num_sample=100)`, closer to `torch.argmax(probas)`.